-If you suspect thyroid cancer, you're likely to start by first seeing your family doctor or a general practitioner.
+If you have signs and symptoms that worry you, start by seeing your family doctor or a general practitioner.
 If your doctor suspects you may have a thyroid problem, you may be referred to a doctor who specializes in diseases of the endocrine system (endocrinologist).

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared.
 Here's some information to help you get ready, and what to expect from your doctor.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.